vasalerno/RNAi-CAM/README.md

 ```
 After adding the lines, ctl+s will save.
 Then use ctl+x to leave.

-*NB if you want to use the camera (e.g, for preview, check focus, or to troubleshoot record.py script), turn off autoamted recording by commenting out that last line
+*NB if you want to use the camera (e.g, for preview, check focus, or to troubleshoot record.py script), turn off autoamted recording by commenting out that last line.
+To comment out the lines it should look like this
+#@reboot sudo systemctl daemon-reload
+#@reboot sudo mount /dev/sda1 /mnt/RNAi-CAM -o umask=000
+#@reboot sudo chmod 777 /mnt/RNAi-CAM
+#*/10 * * * * /usr/bin/python Recording.py

+To turn back on the recording, you will need to get rid of the "#" in each line.

-Restart computer after updating crontab. osmiaCAM should run automatically after this.
+Restart computer after updating crontab.
+RNAiCAM should run automatically after this.
 ```bash
 sudo reboot -h now
 ```

-## Lighting
+## Lighting - THIS WILL BE FOR FUTURE (NOT APPLICABLE AS OF 04/23/2025) -
 In order to use the relay module to control the lights automatically, the raspberry pi, relay, and lights must be connected properly.
 The images below illustrate pin/wire locations on the raspberry pi and relay module.
 To insert wires to the relay, use a screwdriver.

 ![Connection from raspberry pi to relay: pins must be connected properly](guideImages/lightsOverview.jpg)